Assembling your view…

 Crunching costs, sorting signals, rendering insights.

 What's equally notable: Colorado — outdoor lifestyle with a rising price tag.
-Moving on.
-The 11 cities we track here average a cost index of 103 and median income of $90,112.
-It's a clear buyer's market compared to national norms.
+The 11 cities we track here average a cost index of 111 and median income of $90,112.
+It lands right near the national baseline, which makes the differences between individual cities all the more important.
 The typical rent runs $1,765/month, which is $130 less than the national median.

 Data sourced from Census Bureau, Zillow, BLS, and Tax Foundation — current as of 2026